Bearing Of B From A

 Bearings play a vital role in several fields:

-• Marine Navigation: Ships utilize bearings to determine their position relative to landmarks, other vessels, and navigational aids.
+• Marine Navigation: Ships work with bearings to determine their position relative to landmarks, other vessels, and navigational aids.
 This is crucial for safe and efficient navigation.

-• Aviation: Aircraft use bearings to navigate to airports, avoid obstacles, and maintain flight paths.
+• Aviation: Aircraft use bearings to figure out to airports, avoid obstacles, and maintain flight paths.
 This is especially critical in instrument flight conditions.

 • Land Surveying: Surveyors employ bearings to precisely map land boundaries, build infrastructure, and create accurate maps.
 These measurements are fundamental for legal and engineering purposes.